celzero/docs/docs/dns/open-source.md

 This project can be hosted on [deno.com/deploy](https://deno.com/deploy) and supports DoH only.
 User will be liable for deno.com billing.

-1. Fork the [serverless-dns repository](https://github.com/serverless-dns/serverless-dns) (You will need a GitHub account).
+1. Fork the [serverless-dns repository](https://github.com/serverless-dns/serverless-dns) (requries a GitHub account).
-2. In your fork, click on the _Actions_ tab and Confirm that you want to use Actions, if asked.
+2. Now, navigate to [deno.com/deploy](https://deno.com/deploy) and _Sign Up_ for an account.
-3. Click on "🦕 Deno" on the left pane.
-Click on the "Run workflow" dropdown on the right side.
-In this dropdown, type "Deployment type" as "live" instead of "dev".
-Then run the workflow using the <kbd>Run workflow</kbd> button.
+3. Create a new project via the [deno dashboard](https://dash.deno.com).
+Name the project as you wish.
-4. Now, navigate to [deno.com/deploy](https://deno.com/deploy) and Sign Up for an account.
+4. Click on the _Continue_ button under _Deploy from GitHub_ and proceed to install the GitHub app to your GitHub Account.
+This is important: From your GitHub acction, make sure to give _deno.com_ requisite permission to access your fork (created in _Step 1_).
-5. Create a new project in [deno deploy dash](https://dash.deno.com).
-Name it appropriately.
+5. Now, head back the deno.com dashboard and select your fork to which you just opened up access to.
+Type in `main` as the _production branch_, and choose _GitHub Action_ as the _deployment mode_.
-6. Click on "Continue" button under "Deploy from GitHub" and proceed to install the GitHub app on your GitHub Account.
-Make sure you give access the fork repository you had made in step 1.
+6. From the dashboard again, for this project, navigate to Settings -> Environment variables (`https://dash.deno.com/projects/<project-name>/settings/envs`).
+Set environment variables as appropriate for your use-case (refer [`.env.example`](https://github.com/serverless-dns/serverless-dns/blob/main/.env.example) file as `key = "value"` pairs, example key/value env in [`wrangler.toml`](https://github.com/serverless-dns/serverless-dns/blob/main/wrangler.toml) and/or [`fly.toml`](https://github.com/serverless-dns/serverless-dns/blob/main/fly.toml) files).
-7. Now, head back the deno dash and select the repository as the fork you had made in step 1, for integration.
-Select branch as "build/deno-deploy/live", and select the file as "index.bundle.js".
+7. Back on GitHub, from your forked repository, click on the _Actions_ tab and _Confirm_ that you want to use _Actions_, if prompted.
-8. Open deno dash and select the project, navigate to Settings -> Environment variables (`https://dash.deno.com/projects/<project-name>/settings/envs`).
-Add the essential environment variables as described in [`.env.example`](https://github.com/serverless-dns/serverless-dns/blob/main/.env.example) file as `key = "value"` pairs.
-If values are empty (`""`) for required variables, they can be found in [`wrangler.toml`](https://github.com/serverless-dns/serverless-dns/blob/main/wrangler.toml) and/or [`fly.toml`](https://github.com/serverless-dns/serverless-dns/blob/main/fly.toml) files.
+8. Select "🦕 Deno" from left-nav.
+Then, click on the "Run workflow" dropdown that appears on the top-right corner.
+Tap _Run_ to run it with preset defaults.
-9. Done.
-Now your DoH resolver should be available on `https://<name>.deno.dev`, where `<name>` is the name of the project you had created on step 5.
+9. If the workflow run succeeds, the RethinkDNS DoH resolver should be up and running on `https://<name>.deno.dev`, where `<name>` is the name of the project as set in _Step 3_.
+If not, [reach out to us over on GitHub](https://github.com/serverless-dns/serverless-dns/discussions).

 ### Using Fly.io {#fly-io}